"""

 _locals = locals()

-_cfg_mapping = ", ".join(
+_cfg_mapping = ", ".join((f"{field}={{{field}}}" for field in CONFIG._fields)).format(**_locals)

-logger.debug("Server configuration: {}".format(_cfg_mapping))
+logger.debug("Server configuration: %s", _cfg_mapping)

 # bind